$0 Hawaii Adoption Quick-Start Checklist

 Military adoptive families have access to financial support that civilian families do not:

 These are benefits many JAG offices will mention.
-What JAG will not typically break down is the full cost structure of a Hawaii adoption by pathway — the $3,000 flat fee for uncontested stepparent adoptions, the $10,000–$30,000 range for private agency placements, the DHS non-recurring expense reimbursement of up to $2,000 for foster-to-adopt families, and how the federal adoption tax credit (up to $16,810 per child for 2025) interacts with military adoption reimbursement.
+What JAG will not typically break down is the full cost structure of a Hawaii adoption by pathway — the $3,000 flat fee for uncontested stepparent adoptions, the $10,000–$30,000 range for private agency placements, the DHS non-recurring expense reimbursement of up to $2,000 for foster-to-adopt families, and how the federal adoption tax credit (up to $15,950, the 2023 figure adjusted annually) interacts with any military benefits for which you qualify.
 Understanding the financial picture in full — not just the military-specific benefits — affects which pathway makes sense given your timeline and budget.

 FAQ

 Can JAG represent me in Hawaii Family Court?
 No. JAG legal assistance offices provide advice and document review, but they do not represent service members in civilian court proceedings.
-The Family Court petition, home study coordination, and hearing appearances require civilian legal representation or self-representation.
+For the Family Court petition and hearing, you may need civilian representation or may be permitted to proceed as a self-represented petitioner, depending on the case.

 What happens if I get PCS orders mid-adoption?
 The answer depends on where your adoption stands.
-If no petition has been filed: you have flexibility and should discuss your options with a Hawaii adoption attorney before the orders arrive.
-If the petition is filed and pending: you may be able to complete the adoption with your attorney handling court appearances on your behalf, or request a continuance.
-If a child is placed but not finalized: ICPC governs the move and you need immediate attorney engagement.
+If no petition has been filed, discuss your options with a Hawaii adoption attorney before the orders arrive.
+If the petition is filed and pending, ask your attorney and the court how the case and remaining hearings can be handled; do not assume remote appearances or a continuance will be available.
+If a child is placed but not finalized, seek immediate advice on whether ICPC applies to the move.
 The earlier you identify PCS risk in your timeline, the more options you have.

 Does the 25th Infantry Division's schedule affect adoption timeline planning?
 Deployment cycles affect timeline planning for any service member, not just at Schofield.
 A home study requires in-home visits that are difficult to schedule around extended field exercises or overseas rotations.
-If deployment is expected during your adoption window, plan the home study before deployment rather than after — a completed study has a shelf life (typically two years in Hawaii) and can be updated if needed.
+If deployment is expected during your adoption window, plan the home study before deployment rather than after — a completed study is generally valid for one year and may need an addendum or other update if it ages.

 My spouse is the one stationed here, but I am the one driving the adoption process.
 Does that affect our petition?
 Under HRS §578-1, a married couple petitions jointly.
 The service member's Hawaii station establishes jurisdiction.
 Both spouses will need to complete home study requirements including background clearances, regardless of who is the primary driver of the process.